aglavic/plotpy/README.txt

   - Change and show all gnuplot parameters and store it as profile

 ------- 5 - goals for later releases -------
-The next releases will hopefully come in about 2-3 month cycles.
+The next releases will hopefully come in about 3-6 month cycles.
 At the moment I have these plans for the future releases:

   v0.7)  - convert the program to the wxWidgets backend to make the program
               accessible under OSX, too.
         - replace the multiplot functionality by a plot dialog which is easier to use and has additional functionality as to plot more than one column of a file
+        - revisite the datastructure, perhaps link the errors to the data
+        - make numpy a prerequisite and use only numpy arrays for speedup
         - setting up proper printing dialog
         - more error handling
         - save more settings in the config file, savable window profiles
         - open the gui without any file
         - combine data from different files together
         - increase command line functionality
+        - Save working status for easier reaccess e.g. for Treff fit sessions.

   v0.8) - include powder diffractometer format and interface to fullprof
         - complete mpms and ppms functionalities for all measurements